https://www.totraveltoo.com/

 What was around it?

-Ventana Sur Hostel Santiago is ideally located for the Santa Isabel Metro Station and the Bellavista neighborhood is a 10 minute walk, with lovely affordable restaurants and shops close by to enjoy.
-There are plenty of ATM’s and banking services readily available in the vicinity.
-There is a large supermarket and several mini markets close by.
+Ventana Sur Hostel Santiago is ideally located for the Santa Isabel Metro Station and the Bellavista neighbourhood is a 10-minute walk, with lovely affordable restaurants and shops close by to enjoy.
+There are plenty of ATMs and banking services readily available in the vicinity.
+There is a large supermarket and several mini-markets close by.

 2018 Update: we tried to book Ventana Sur for 3 nights for December and accommodation was fully booked.
 Our recommendation is to book well in advance.